TusharRoy23/food-app-nestjs/README.md

 ## What is this?
 It's a simple food application on top of nestjs & mongodb.
 It can be used for learning purpose & will be extended bit by bit.

+## What are the features till now?
+* Possible to register as a customer & restaurant user.
+* Role based authentications are available.
+* Restaurant user can perform CRUD operation on the items.
+* Restaurant user is also allowed to give discount on the item & total amount of order as well.
+* Customer can perform CRUD operation on carts & also request for the orders.
+* Customers are allowed to give rating for restaurants.
+* Users are able to search restaurants.

 ## What has been used?
 | Name        | version |
 | ------------|---------|